Seram bandicoot: Description

 It was named by Oldfield Thomas for Charles, Felix and Joseph Pratt, the three brothers who collected the specimens.
-The species was described from a collection of seven specimens, made in 1920 on the Indonesian island of Seram, the only record of its existence.
+The species was described from seven specimens collected in 1920 on the island of Seram in the Moluccas, these type specimens are the only record of its existence.
 It is classified as an endangered species on the Red List of the IUCN, due to its narrow distribution range and noted as data deficient.
-Conservation of the species, if extant, is threatened by clearing of lower altitude forests near its type locality.
+The survival of the species, if extant, is threatened by clearing of lower altitude forests near its type locality.
 The introduction of pigs, dogs, and other feral animals could cause a decline in population.
 The collection of the type specimens was made in tropical upper montane forest, in Manusela National Park, with one specimen obtained at an altitude of 1800 m above sea level.
 The surrounding region has not been surveyed for this species, although an occurrence in Buru has been suggested.